 Valencia is strikingly different from other places in Spain as it’s full of futuristic-looking buildings that are vastly opposite from the Baroque, Renaissance, and Gothic architecture that’s seen throughout the rest of Spain.

-This city is a thriving place when it comes to culture and the arts, and there’s plenty to do by both during the day and after the sun goes down.
+This city is a thriving place when it comes to culture and the arts, and there’s plenty to do both during the day and after the sun goes down.
 It’s also the home of paella, so gorging yourself on local Spanish cuisine during your visit is a must.

 The first way you can get to Valencia is by taking the AVE high-speed train.
 It runs from Barcelona Sants station many times every day, and is relatively quick at just three hours.
 However, the downsides to taking the train are it’s quite pricey and you miss a lot of the coastal scenery that makes this journey so beautiful.

 Alternatively, you can take a bus between the two cities which will take roughly four and a half hours.
 Buses depart from Sants and Nord stations in Barcelona, and tickets are generally much cheaper than those for the train.

 Once arriving in Valencia, there’s a lot to see and do in this interesting city, so it’s best to drop your bags quickly and get out for some exploring.

 City of Arts and Sciences